sul-dlss/libsys-airflow/README.md

 If you run into something where the type checker complains and you're sure that the usage is ok, you can comment the line with `# type: ignore` to quiet the type checker for that line.
 As with linting, use your best judgement as to whether an exception is preferable to mollifying the checker.

-The type checker is not currently wired up in CI, but you may still find it useful for catching lurking consistency issues.
+The type checker is not currently wired up in CI as a required check, but you may still find it useful for catching lurking consistency issues.

 ## Symphony Mount